Signing a Surrogacy Agreement

 Storing the Agreement

 It is not uncommon to sign the Agreement, then forget where you put it!
-As there can be a significant lapse of time between signing the Agreement and applying for the Parentage Order, it is important to keep the original copy in a safe place, and provide a signed copy to the clinic, and to both lawyers.
-If we cannot provide a signed copy of the Agreement, this may risk not being able to satisfy the Court for the Parentage Order.
+As there can be a lapse of time between signing the Agreement and applying for the Parentage Order, it is important to keep the original copy in a safe place, and provide a signed copy to the clinic, and to both lawyers.
+If we cannot provide a signed copy of the Agreement, this may mean not being able to satisfy the Court for the Parentage Order.

 Now that you’ve done all the pre-surrogacy process, you can start preparing for a surrogacy pregnancy and birth.